A guide for B2B SEO

 Take your customer journey, work out everything someone might search which would put them in your funnel and dump it into a spreadsheet.

-If you’re feeling really unimaginative, just copy all of your competitors.
+If you’re feeling really unimaginative, just get everything your competitors rank for.

 Group those keywords